Jacob Tanzer: Judicial career

 On October 5, 1973, Jacob Tanzer was appointed by Oregon Governor Tom McCall to a new position on the Oregon Court of Appeals.
 That term ended on January 6, 1975.
 The following year he ran for a position on the court, but was appointed to the court before the election was held by Governor Robert W. Straub on August 16, 1976.
 He was replacing Robert H. Foley who had resigned, and Tanzer won election to a full six-year term on the court that year before resigning on January 21, 1980.

 On that same day, Tanzer was appointed by Governor Victor G. Atiyeh to the Oregon Supreme Court to replace Ralph M. Holman who had resigned.
 Tanzer won election to a full six-year term later in 1980, and then resigned from the court on December 31, 1982.

 Later years

 After retiring from the bench, Tanzer returned to private practice in Portland.
-He died on July 23, 2018, due to a fall.
+He died in Portland on July 23, 2018, due to a fall.